sekka1/OpenCPU/classification/compare_classifiers.md

 indicating that the training data was uploaded to dataset 3481.

-Next upload the test file.
+Next upload the test data.

 > curl -i -X POST 'http://v1.api.algorithms.io/dataset'
 >      -H 'authToken: <YOUR AUTHORIZATION TOKEN>'
->      -F theFile=@customer_data_test.csv
+>      -F theFile=@customer\_data\_test.csv

 The response will look like

 >   { "api": { "Authentication": "Success" }, "data": 3482 }

-indicating that the training data was uploaded to dataset 3482.
+indicating that the test data was uploaded to dataset 3482.

+#### Execution
-3. Run classifier aganist the two uploaded datasets.
+Run classifier aganist the two uploaded datasets.

 > curl -X POST \
 > -d 'method=sync' \